Energy and greenhouse gas emissions

 Responsible and sustainable supply chain

-• Anti-competitive practices and breach of sanction regulations;
+• Anti-competitive practices and breaches of sanctions regulations

 Our Supplier Code of Practice (Supplier Code) also sets out the behaviours that our business expects from our suppliers.
 This includes our expectation that our suppliers will act with respect and comply with all applicable employment and workplace laws and regulations, including labour and child labour laws.